FreeApophis/TrueCrypt/Readme.txt

 II.
 Linux and Mac OS X
-	Requirements for Building TrueCrypt for Linux and Mac OS X Instructions for Building TrueCrypt for Linux and Mac OS X Requirements for Running TrueCrypt on Linux
+	Requirements for Building TrueCrypt for Linux and Mac OS X Instructions for Building TrueCrypt for Linux and Mac OS X
-	Requirements for Running TrueCrypt on Mac OS X

 III.
 FreeBSD and OpenSolaris